-caregiver cards is enough to satisfy the physician's statement and "bona fide physician-patient relationship" required by the statute.
-18 Certainly, possession of a card does not demonstrate an ongoing relationship with a physician envisioned by the MMMA, where a doctor can prescribe a certain amount of marijuana for use over a specified period of time.
-19
+Here, the crux of defendant's § 8(a) defense lies within this first element.
+Again, defendant asserts, incorrectly, that his possession of state-issued medical marijuana patient and caregiver identification cards is enough to satisfy the physician's statement and "bona fide physician-patient relationship" required by the statute.
+Certainly, possession of a card does not demonstrate an ongoing relationship with a physician envisioned by the MMMA, where a doctor can prescribe a certain amount of marijuana for use over a specified period.

-Though when the people enacted the MMMA, the statute did not define "bona fide physician patient relationship," see People v Redden, 290 Mich App 65, 86; 799 NW2d 184 (2010), the MMMA has since been amended to include such a definition.
+When the people enacted the MMMA, the statute did not define "bona fide physician patient relationship," see People v Redden, 290 Mich App 65, 86; 799 NW2d 184 (2010), but the MMMA has since been amended to include in MCL 333.26423(a) such a definition.
 See 2012 PA 512.
 But, the amendment became effective April 1, 2013, and therefore, the new definition may not be applicable to cases, like this one, that arose before April 1, 2013.
-See GMAC LLC v Treasury Dept, 286 Mich App 365, 377; 781 NW2d 310 (2009) ("[t]he general rule is that an amended statute is given prospective application unless the Legislature expressly or impliedly identifies its intention to give the statute retrospective effect").
-If the MMMA was originally enacted by the Legislature, the amendment could be considered evidence of what the Legislature intended "bona fide physician-patient relationship" to mean when it enacted the MMMA.
+See GMAC LLC v Dep't of Treasury, 286 Mich App 365, 377; 781 NW2d 310 (2009) ("[t]]he general rule is that an amended statute is given prospective application unless the Legislature expressly or impliedly identifies its intention to give the statute retrospective effect").
+If the MMMA had been originally enacted by the Legislature, the amendment could be considered evidence of what the Legislature intended "bona fide physician-patient relationship" to mean when it enacted the MMMA.
 See Bush v Shabahang, 484 Mich 156, 167; 772 NW2d 272 (2009).
 But the people of Michigan-not the Legislature-enacted the MMMA through a voter initiative.
-Courts thus must "ascertain and give effect to the intent of the electorate, rather than the Legislature, as reflected in the language of the law itself."
-Kolanek, 491 Mich at 397.
-Accordingly, we must construe the MMMA's
+Courts thus

-&lt;sup>18 We note that another panel of this Court held in an unpublished, per curiam opinion that an individual's state registration as a medical marijuana user is "prima facie evidence of the first and third elements of the affirmative defense."
-People v Kiel, entered July 17, 2012 (Docket No. 301427).
+&lt;sup>18 We note that another panel of this Court held in an unpublished opinion per curiam that an individual's state registration as a user of medical marijuana is "prima facie evidence of the first and third elements" of the affirmative defense.
+People v Kiel, issued July 17, 2012 (Docket No. 301427), p 6.
 The panel did not explain its reasoning beyond this statement.
 We do not agree with this interpretation of the MMMA.
 In addition, defendant did not cite Kiel in his brief, nor is Kiel binding precedent, because it is unpublished.
 MCR 7.215(C)(1).

 &lt;sup>19 In effect, defendant seeks to link the first element of the § 8(a) defense to another part of the MMMA: section 6.
-Section 6 explains the procedure, documentation, and certification required to obtain a patient and/or caregiver's card.
+Section 6 explains the procedure, documentation, and certification required to obtain a patient's or caregiver's card.
 MCL 333.26426.
-One of requirements is a "written certification" from a physician, regarding the patient's condition.
+One of the requirements is a "written certification" from a physician, regarding the patient's condition.
 This certification, however, does not require the certifying physician to attest to an ongoing relationship with the patient, nor does it require him to detail how much marijuana the patient needs, and for how long the patient should use the drug.
 MCL 333.26423(m).
 If authentic, the written certification merely constitutes evidence that a physician did the following: (1) stated he completed a full assessment of the patient's medical history; (2) conducted an in-person medical evaluation; (3) observed a debilitating medical condition; and (4) concluded that the patient is likely to benefit from the medical use of marijuana.
 These actions do not satisfy the mandates of § 8(a)(1).